Invest in our community with a 3-year increasing commitment. Join the Gimel Society and build a strong future for Jewish St. Paul.

 WE BELIEVE IN OUR JEWISH COMMUNITY

-We are grateful to the 40 generous community members who already invested in the future of our Jewish community by making a three-year increasing commitment.
+We are grateful to the 146 generous Gimel Society supporters who already invested in the future of our Jewish community by making a three-year increasing commitment.
+See the full list of Gimel Society members here.
 We asked some of our donors what Jewish community means to them and why they joined the Gimel Society.

 Jason Divine says that initially as a young adult, he didn’t think federated giving was important.
 If anything, he thought it took away from the agencies he supports.
 His change of heart came with participation in the Harry Kay Leadership Institute (HKLI).
 “All of our community agencies are part of one ecosystem, and if any single one fails, the entire system suffers,” said Jason.
 “I learned that Federation makes sure that all of our community agencies get access to the funds they need, not just the one or two I’m involved in.”
 After witnessing the impact Federation dollars have overseas during an HKLI trip to Hungary, Jason said that it’s also important to him that his gift supports international Jewish needs.
 “I don’t know a better way to make sure the Joint Distribution Committee and Jewish Agency for Israel are funded,” he added.
 Jason made a Gimel Society three-year increasing commitment because it facilitates long-term planning for agency allocations.
 He also likes the idea that his commitment may influence others to do the same.
 “If we want to make sure as a people that Jewish organizations thrive, we have to make it a significant portion of our giving.”
 Photo: Jason Divine, Federation Board Member